ansys/api-eigen-example/doc/source/benchmark/index.rst

 * Multiplying two matrices of multiple sizes

 Graphs show the parametrized sizes for these benchmark tests.
-The graphs are basically a sequence of powers of 2 (that is, 2, 4, 8, 16, and so on.).
-The final value is currently set to 128, but it is easily adaptable.
+The graphs are basically a sequence of powers of 2 (that is, 2, 4, 8, 16, and so on).
+The final value is currently set to 2048, but it is easily adaptable.

 **********************
 Benchmark test results